saoudh/db-vendo-client/readme.md

 ```

 You may want to generate a client for your programming language for this REST API using the [OpenAPI schema](docs/openapi.yaml) ([open in Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/public-transport/db-vendo-client/refs/heads/main/docs/openapi.yaml)).
 Note
-that this to be seen more as a starting point for implementation, e.g. some profile-specific details like tickets are missing from this API definition.
+that this is to be seen more as a starting point for implementation, e.g. some profile-specific details like tickets are missing from this API definition.

 There are [community-maintained TypeScript typings available as `@types/hafas-client`](https://www.npmjs.com/package/@types/hafas-client).

+> [!IMPORTANT]
+> Depending on your use case, it is very important that you employ caching, either with a simple [HTTP proxy cache](https://github.com/traines-source/time-space-train-planner/blob/master/deployments/nginx-cache.conf) in front of the REST API or by using [cached-hafas-client](https://github.com/public-transport/cached-hafas-client) (where, of course, you can just drop in a `db-vendo-client` instead of a `hafas-client` instance).
+Also see [db-rest](https://github.com/derhuerst/db-rest), which does this and some more plumbing.

 ## Related Projects